buraglio/draft-buraglio-6man-rfc6724-update/draft-ietf-6man-rfc6724-update.md

 local use scenarios.
 The document defines mechanisms for nodes to identify and incorporate known-local prefixes into their address selection policy tables.
-It further clarifies the unconditional requirement for implementing Rule 5.5 of RFC 6724 and reduces the default preference for 6to4 addresses.
-These updates enhance the supportability of typical deployment environments, including automatic and unmanaged configurations, and promote consistent IPv6-over-IPv4 preference behavior for both ULA and GUA within local networks.
+It further clarifies the unconditional requirement for implementing Rule 5.5 of RFC 6724 and reduces the default precedence for 6to4 addresses.
+These updates enhance the supportability of typical deployment environments, including automatic and unmanaged configurations, and promote consistent IPv6-over-IPv4 precedence behavior for both ULA and GUA within local networks.
 The document acknowledges that certain atypical deployment models may require explicit configuration to achieve intended operational outcomes.